Arnaz87/aurovm/readme.md

 `2000 samples, PI=3.144 in 7.575521s`

-If you want to see the contents of a module instead of just runing it, enter the scala directory and run `sbt "bindump/run ../out"`.
+If you want to see the contents of a module instead of just runing it, enter the scala directory and run `sbt "bindump/run ../out"`, there is no alternative to this.

-**Warning**: Sbt is very slow and memory heavy.

 # Project structure